Artsplendr/AgenticAI-Evolution-Project3-HR-RAG-Assistant/README.md

 ### Overview

-This project is the third installment in the AgenticAI Evolution series.
+This project is the third installment in the AgenticAI journey.

 - Project 1: focused on a fully deterministic pipeline for answering analytics questions.
 - Project 2: introduces LLMs as agents — specifically a Planner and a Narrator — while keeping execution and evidence strictly deterministic.